 Skip trowel texture is an effective way to hide imperfections in the wall surface and can also be used to create interesting visual effects.

-In addition, it is relatively easy to apply and can be done using relatively inexpensive tools.
+It’s relatively easy to apply and can be done using only a few inexpensive tools.

 How to Apply Skip Trowel Texture?